A female student dressed in school uniform sitting in a classroom at a desk with other students in the background

 We invite you and your school to explore the importance of the people, places, and rich heritage of the North.
 2027 will see the 1400th anniversary of the baptismBaptism The Sacramental rite of admission into the Christian Church.
 The candidate is immersed in or sprinkled with water in the name of the Trinity and may also be anointed with oil. in YorkYork 1.
 A Roman city and early centre of Christianity.
 2. Diocese and province under the leadership of the Archbishop of York. by BishopBishop Bishops exercised pastoral care over a diocese and authority to confirm and ordain Paulinus of King Edwin, the first king of NorthumbriaNorthumbria Northumbria was an early medieval Anglian kingdom in what is now Northern England and South Scotland. to profess the Christian faith.

-In January 2025 Faith in the North will release the first of its Boxsets of resources for use in schools.
-The “Lord’s Prayer Journey” includes a series of 7 collective worship sessions, a custom song from “Song for Schools” helping to teach the Lord’s Prayer, a poster, and more.
-It also includes the details of an opportunity to be part of a collective interactive moment on the 10th October 2025 joining with schools across the North to pray the Lord’s Prayer with ArchbishopArchbishop Bishop who also presides over a group of dioceses or provinces.
-Stephen.
+Faith in the North has released the first of its Boxsets of resources for use in schools.
+The “Lord’s Prayer Journey” includes a series of 7 collective worship sessions, a custom song from “Song for Schools” helping to teach the Lord’s Prayer, a teachers guide, and more.

 Faith in the North will run over the next three years delivering a series of “Boxsets” of resources on the following themes: